devfile/devfile-web/libs/docs/src/docs/2.2.0-alpha/adding-a-container-component.md

 3. Specify a volume

-    For the `container` component to have a shared volume.
-You must define a volume component in the devfile, and reference the volume using `volumeMount` in container component.
+    For the `container` component to have a shared volume, you must define a volume component in the devfile and reference the volume using `volumeMount` in container component.
 For more information on volume component, see [adding a volume component](./adding-a-volume-component).